Battery Chargers and Boosters

 We generally recommend you use the automatic smart chargers, they have a computer algorithm that decides how much voltage to apply, for how long, and does it in stages for the best result.

-For small motorcycle batteries you don’t need a lot of amperage, in fact if you use too much it can hurt the battery.
+For small motorcycle batteries, you don’t need a lot of amperages, in fact, if you use too much it can hurt the battery.
 Somewhere around 1 amp or less is ideal.
 These are also called battery maintainers.
 If you keep your battery on a maintainer in the off season, you won’t have to buy a new battery each spring.
 The battery chargers we carry here at Pacific Batteries also have quick connect cables, so you can leave the charging leads on the battery itself, and not have to take it out of your bike or quad to charge it.

 RV batteries like the 6 volt RV batteries that are common to use need even more amperage.
 A pair of them would like 15-20 amps of charge.
 A small trickle charger just doesn’t have the power to keep the chemistry of the battery active.
 Pacific Batteries carries smart battery chargers for these too, and you can just hook it up to the batteries, and let it do it’s magic.